Turkish Baths & Hammams in Istanbul

 How to get to the Haseki Hurrem Turkish Bath

-From Taksim to Haseki Hurrem Turkish Bath: Take a Funicular (F1) from Taksim Square to Kabatas station and change to tram line (T1) to Sultanahmet station
+From Taksim to Haseki Hurrem Turkish Bath: Take a Funicular (F1) from Taksim Square to Kabatas station and change to tram line (T1) to Sultanahmet station.

 Hurrem Sultan Hamami